Siemens-Healthineers/K2s/addons/logging/README.md

 ### Access using ingress

 To access logging dashboard via ingress, the ingress nginx or the ingress traefik addon has to enabled.
-Once the addons are enabled, then the logging dashboard UI can be accessed at the following link: https://k2s.cluster.local/logging/ (with HTTP using http://.. instead of https://..)
+Once the addons are enabled, then the logging dashboard UI can be accessed at the following URL: <https://k2s.cluster.local/logging>

 ### Access using port-forwarding